jtunison/stopgo/README.md

 stopgo = resume.
 Get it?

 Remember when it was cool to write your resume in LaTeX?
-That's so [1980](http://en.wikipedia.org/wiki/LaTeX), man.
-Use golang instead!
+Use golang & stopgo instead!

-This code takes a resume definition in JSON format and generates a PDF and a static website.
+The code takes a resume definition in JSON format and generates a PDF and a static website.

 # Example